1107-adishjain/Codemap-Hackxios/kiro/01_problem-understanding.md

 **Long-term Viability:** Code comprehension is a permanent challenge that intensifies over time.

-**Judge Takeaway:** This isn't a hackathon toy—it's a fundamental developer productivity tool with clear market demand.
+This isn't a hackathon toy—it's a fundamental developer productivity tool with clear market demand.

 ## 9. Definition of Success